gluster/infra-docs/index.rst

      - Gluster CI Engineer
    * - Build Nodes
      - Gluster CI Engineer
-   * - supercolony.gluster.org
+   * - supercolony.rht.gluster.org
      - Sysadmin
-   * - webbuilder.gluster.org
+   * - all gluster.org not in others categories
      - Sysadmin
-   * - munin.gluster.org
+   * - download.rht.gluster.org
      - Sysadmin
-   * - download01.gluster.org
-     - Sysadmin
-   * - freeipa01.gluster.org
-     - Sysadmin
-   * - syslog01.gluster.org
-     - Sysadmin
    * - Infra Security Issues
      - Sysadmin and Gluster CI Engineer

-**Note**: Nigel is only responsible for the Gerrit software and Jenkins software.
+**Note**: Deepshikha is only responsible for the Gerrit software and Jenkins software.
 The uptime, OS updates, and OS upgrades are all owned by the Sysadmin team.

 Who to Contact for What